prakhar1412/prakhar1412/README.md

 	<br>
 	<br>
 </div>
-## hi, i am PRAKHAR
+## Heyy, I am PRAKHAR
-computer science student at G.L.Bajaj .
+a computer science student & a fullstack developer [ MERN ] currently studying at GLBITM .
-I am a fullstack developer [ MERN ], connect with me on instagram
+I am very much interested into TECH & DEVELOPMENT and to connect with peoples to share our mutual thoughts soo let's connect on insta<<